An art history student doing research at the library.

 Don't meet admission requirements?

-ASU’s Herberger Institute for Design and the Arts has a tradition of top-ranked undergraduate and graduate programs from a combination of disciplines.
-These range from the arts, media and engineering to film, dance and theatre.
-The institute trains artists and designers to leverage their creativity and problem solving to advance culture, build community and transform society.
+ASU’s Herberger Institute for Design and the Arts is the home to top-ranked creative programs from various disciplines, including art, design, dance, fashion, film, games, media arts and sciences, music and theatre.
+We train artists, designers and scholars to leverage their creativity and problem-solving abilities to advance culture, build community and transform society.

 Tuition calculator